WahajAB/8086-Simulator/README.md

 NOTES:

 1. Task 2 Link contains the Animation Simulator
-2. Task 3 contains the video explanation of the functionality of 8086 simulator
+2. Task 3 LINK contains the video explanation of the functionality of 8086 simulator

 Made by: Wahaj Ahmad, Uneeb bin Aftab, Suhaib Aslam, Ahad Sajjad